C.S. Agnes CHENG

 Professor Cheng taught at Houston from 1986 to 2007.
 During her appointment in University of Houston, she has also served as the Director of the Asian MBA Programme from 2000 to 2002, Visiting Full Professor in University of Arkansas, USA, from 1999 to 2000 and Visiting Academic Scholar in the Office of Economic Analysis of U.S. Securities and Exchange Commission from 2004 to 2005.
 Professor Cheng has served as Ourso Distinguished Research Chair in Accounting and Ph.D.
 Programme Coordinator in Louisiana State University, USA from 2007 to 2013.

-Professor Cheng is Co-Editor of Journal of Contemporary Accounting and Economics; and Associate Editor of Journal of International Accounting Research and Journal of Accounting, Auditing & Finance; she also serves on the editorial board of Review of Pacific Basin Financial Markets and Policies (RPBFMP).
-In the past, Professor Cheng served as editor of Asia-Pacific Journal of Accounting (APJAE, a SSCI Journal) from 2010-2012; the editorial advisory and review board of The Accounting Review from 1992 to 1995, the editorial board for The Review of Business Studies / International Journal of Business from 1994 to1999, the editorial board of The International Journal of Accounting from 1998 to 2000 and the editorial board of Asian Pacific Journal of Accounting and Economics from 2002 to 2004.
+Professor Cheng is Editor of Journal of International Accounting Research; Editor-in-Chief of Journal of Accounting, Auditing and Finance Conference Special Issue; Managing Editor of China Accounting and Finance Review; and Associate Editor of Review of Quantitative Finance and Accounting and Journal of Financial Stability; she also serves on the editorial board of Review of Pacific Basin Financial Markets and Policies (RPBFMP).
+In the past, Professor Cheng served as editor of Asia-Pacific Journal of Accounting (APJAE, a SSCI Journal) (2010-2012); co-editor of Journal of Contemporary Accounting and Economics (2014-2018); the editorial advisory and review board of The Accounting Review (1992-1995), the editorial board for The Review of Business Studies / International Journal of Business (1994-1999), the editorial board of The International Journal of Accounting (1998-2000) and the editorial board of Asian Pacific Journal of Accounting and Economics (2002-2004).

 Professor Cheng also held some executive positions in professional organizations.
 She is Asia Society Houston’s Advisory Board Member.
 She was the President of Chinese Accounting Professors Association of North America (CAPANA) from 1994 to 1995, Vice President, International, of American Accounting Association (AAA) from 1999 to 2001 and Vice President of International Association for Accounting Education and Research (IAAER) from 2002 to 2009.
 Professor Cheng won the KPMG Research Award in 2010 and Louisiana State University 100 Rainmaker Award in 2009.